 Financial Aid Suspension.
 Students on financial aid suspension are ineligible to receive Title IV federal assistance.

 Mitigating Circumstances.
 Federal regulations allow students to submit a written appeal for reconsideration by the college if the cause of their failure to meet the required standards was 1) the death of a relative of the student; 2) an injury or illness of the student; or 3) other significant extenuating circumstances.
-Circumstances need to be of sufficient magnitude and outside of the student’s control.
+Circumstances must be of sufficient magnitude and outside of the student’s control.
 If approved, an academic action plan will be established.
-The student must agree to and meet the requirements of the action plan, until they are once again meeting the overall standards of progress requirements.
+The student must agree to and meet the requirements of the action plan until they are again meeting the overall standards of progress requirements.
 The Request for Reinstatement of Financial Aid form is available from Enrollment Services.

-Withdrawing and Nonattendance: Impact on Federal Financial Assistance.
+Withdrawing and Nonattendance.
+Impact on Federal Financial Assistance.
 Students who alter their enrollment status (drop or add courses) during a semester are subject to recalculation of their federal financial assistance eligibility and could be required to return a portion or all of their federal assistance.
 Students should review the following explanations.

-Nonattendance: Students must attend classes to be eligible for federal assistance.
-Students who fail to attend some or all of their courses must have their eligibility for federal assistance recalculated, excluding courses they are not attending, regardless of the student’s enrollment status.
+Nonattendance.
+Students must attend class to be eligible for federal assistance.
+Students who fail to attend some or all of their classes must have their eligibility for federal assistance recalculated, excluding courses they are not attending, regardless of the student’s enrollment status.
 Students who never attend class must return all over-awarded funds.
 Students who claim federal funds and never attend class are subject to referral to the Office of the Inspector General of the United States Department of Education for possible federal fraud investigation.
 Written examples of return of funds calculations are available at Enrollment Services.
 Enrollment Services reserves the right to modify or change the above policy as necessary.
 Return of funds regulations for students with Title IV federal funds are provided by 34 CFR 668.22.

-Dropping Out, Withdrawing, or Expulsion: Students who unofficially withdraw (drop out, walk away, etc.), officially withdraw, or are expelled will have the percentage of aid earned (the amount of federal assistance the student can keep) calculated based on the percentage of the term completed.
+Dropping Out, Withdrawing, or Expulsion.
+Students who unofficially withdraw (drop out, walk away, etc.), officially withdraw, or are expelled will have the percentage of aid earned (the amount of federal assistance the student can keep) calculated based on the percentage of the term completed.
 For example, if a student completes 20 percent of a term, federal rules consider 20 percent of their aid earned and 80 percent unearned and subject to return.
 The college uses the official withdrawal date or, for students who unofficially withdraw, the mid-point of the term or the last day the student participated in a documented, academic activity to calculate the percentage earned.
 Students who withdraw after completing at least 60 percent of the term are considered to have earned 100 percent of their federal assistance.
-(Students are still subject to the standards of progress evaluation.)
+Students are still subject to the standards of progress evaluation.